SumiSastri/dev-blogs/docs/local-environment/part2-the-terminal.md

 - `cd` change directory
 - `cd..` move one directory up
+- `cd ../../` move up 2 directories - 2 dots for one level up
 - `mv [~/filepathfrom ~/filepathto]` move file from one directory to another
 - `mv [~/*.file-extension ~/filepathto]` move all files with the file extension (eg: .doc/.jpg) from one directory to another
 - `open [file_name]`